 The key is to interview appropriately to uncover all the skills and attributes in a potential candidate.

 As well, some candidates don’t list all their skills on their resume.
-Taking the time to explore that candidates true skills
+Taking the time to explore that candidates true skills is the best way to create more opportunity.

 6 – Motivated & Competitive.